chengwm123456/CMCL-Launcher/README.md

 <h1 align="center">Common Minecraft Launcher</h1>
 <h5>Description</h5>

-This is a third-party launcher for Minecraft Java Edition, by "chengwm123456" (in launcher my nickname is "chengwm")
+This is a third-party launcher for Minecraft Java Edition, by "chengwm123456" (in launcher my nickname is "chengwm").

 <h5>Note</h5>